dextrorsal/user_data/README.md

 ## Strategy Settings

-The Lorentzian ANN strategy has these key parameters:
+The Lorentzian Strategy has these key parameters:

-- `lookback_bars`: Number of bars to look back for training (default: 50)
-- `prediction_bars`: Number of bars to look ahead for prediction (default: 4)
-- `k_neighbors`: Number of neighbors to consider (default: 20)
+- **Timeframe Weights**:
+  - Short-term: 0.4
+  - Medium-term: 0.35
+  - Long-term: 0.25

+- **Signal Thresholds**:
+  - Buy: > 0.10
+  - Sell: < -0.10

-You can adjust these in the strategy file or through Freqtrade's hyperopt.
+You can adjust these in `strategies/LorentzianStrategy/models/primary/lorentzian_classifier.py`.

-## Model Training

-The model is trained on historical data and automatically updates during live trading.
-It uses:

-1. Feature extraction: RSI, WaveTrend, CCI, and ADX indicators
-2. Lorentzian distance metric for better pattern recognition
-3. Continuous learning to adapt to market changes

 ## Performance Monitoring